cPu1/jsonFrame/README.md

 ```

 ##jsonTransformer
 A streams 2 Transform implementation that can be `pipe`d to any `stream.Readable` stream .
 You'd never have to explicitly use it for serving jsonrpc clients.
-It can be used for applications that want to process a stream of JSON-encoded objects with each object prefixed with a length, in bytes, of the JSON object.
+It can be used for applications that want to process a stream of JSON-encoded strings with each string prefixed with a length, in bytes, of the JSON message.

 For each JSON-encoded string, jsonTransformer emits a `data` event with the parsed JSON.
-Malformed JSON strings that are not valid according to the JSON grammar receive a `parse error` event.
+Malformed JSON strings that are not valid according to the [JSON grammar] receive a `parse error` event.

 #Example